ericquirinale/Chip-8-Emulator/README.md

 # Chip-8 Emulator
-A Chip-8 Emulator Written in C
+A Chip-8 Emulator Written in C & Raylib

 Passes all flags and quirks except for display wait functionality (not needed for most roms)